spark-mv/cdn/install.md

 HolaCDN’s needs to know where to download a copy of the video from your infrastructure to serve to future users.

-Go to the configuration page on the HolaCDN portal, and enter video sources for the 'gen' (general) zone.
+Go to the configuration page on the HolaCDN portal, and enter video source(s) for the 'gen' (general) zone.

+For example, if your video URL looks like http://video.myserver.com/static/mp4/video.mp4, the video source is video.myserver.com.

 See more on zones below.

 ## 7.3 Handling content protection